hanjie-jiang/bias-to-action/_notes/engineering_and_data_structure/Data_Structures/Hash_Tables/Python_Dictionaries.md

 ---
 title: Python Dictionaries Overview
 ---
 # Python Dictionaries Overview

 Python dictionaries are mutable, unordered collections of key-value pairs.
 They provide fast O(1) average time complexity for lookups, insertions, and deletions.

+In a hash table (or Python dictionary), there isn’t a concept of a fixed “index” for key-value pairs like in a list—the data is stored based on the hash of the key, not in a specific order.
+- Dictionaries are unordered (before Python 3.7) or insertion-ordered (Python 3.7+), but you still can’t access by index directly.
+- If you really need the “index” (position in the list of items), you could convert the items to a list and use `.index()`.

+Python dictionaries can be used to tackle tasks that involve the **manipulation and analysis of strings, validating password strengths, and managing personnel data.**
 ## Key Characteristics

 - **Key-Value Pairs**: Each element is a key-value pair